 End: Holyhead railway station

-Top tip: Allow time to visit Caernarfon Castle.
+Top tip: Allow time to visit Castell Caernarfon (Caernarfon Castle).

 Steps leading to a lighthouse at the end of an island.